- Sentinel 100

 A partial reset can be performed at the initial start-up of the Mediatrix unit or on a unit already in use where the configuration was modified in such a way that the user can no longer access the system by the Web page or otherwise.
 In both cases, the user will access the Rescue Interface with the Rescue Network Interface using either a static IPv4 address (192.168.0.1 ) or an IPv6 Link Local address connection.
 These connections give access to the Rescue Management Interface where the configuration of a new unit can be completed and where an existing configuration can be modified.

 By default the Rescue Network Interface is disabled.
-When a partial reset is performed, the Rescue network Interface becomes enabled.
+When a partial reset is performed, the Rescue network Interface becomes enabled and the "Power" and "Ready" LEDs are blinking at 1Hz with 75% duty and all other LEDs are off.
 Once the configuration has been modified to solve the problem that required the partial reset, it is important to disable the Rescue Network Interface to make sure that you are no longer working in the Rescue Network Interface.

 Performing a partial reset on a new unit will not modify the configuration, as it has not yet been modified to your needs.
 However, a partial reset performed on a unit already in use will:

-A partial reset will also modify the following parameters to their default value:
+A partial reset will also modify the following parameters:

 User(s) from profile are restored with their factory password.
 All other usernames